 - Supports up to 220lb, which is less than most

 What is a folding treadmill?

 Traditional treadmills are bulky and take up a lot of space.
-A folding treadmill is one that has the ability for the deck to raise up and lock in an upright, almost vertical position.
-The means it takes up far less space when it’s not in use.
+Folding treadmills have the ability for the deck to raise up and lock in an upright, almost vertical position.
+This means they takes up far less space when they’re not in use.

-Wheels on the bottom make it very easy to move into a corner or closet when you’re done with your workout, saving you plenty of space in the room.
+Wheels on the bottom make them very easy to move into a corner or closet when you’re done with your workout, saving you plenty of space in the room.